youjihuoyan/TextClassification_News/README.md

 Adjust file path if needed

-The bbc-text.scv is the database trained and tested in this project
+The bbc-text.scv is the dataset trained and tested in this project